-Tier 1 A clinical assessor who holds a clinical assessor role in the My Aged Care Assessor Portal is available by video or phone call at the time the assessment is taking place to be involved in asking the clinical questions with the non-clinical assessor to the older person being assessed.
+Tier no. Clinical attendance procedure Tier 1 A clinical assessor who holds a clinical assessor role in the My Aged Care Assessor Portal is available by video or phone call at the time the assessment is taking place to be involved in asking the clinical questions with the non- clinical assessor to the older person being assessed.
 A video call is preferable, but not essential.

-The assessor can receive a call back when a clinical assessor becomes available.
+Tier no. Clinical attendance procedure The assessor can receive a call back when a clinical assessor becomes available.
 The assessment should continue while waiting for the callback.
 In this instance, if the assessor is using the IAT in the Assessor Portal or the Aged Care Assessor App, it is advised the assessor selects 'no' to the declaration.
-The assessor can revisit the question's once a clinical assessor is in attendance.
-As the question/s once a clinical assessor is in attendance.
+The assessor can revisit the question/s once a clinical assessor is in attendance.
 As the assessor continues through the IAT, they will need to make note of any other clinical questions (see appendix 3) and ensure that these questions are answered with a clinical assessor in attendance.
 There may be situations where it is not appropriate for the assessor to continue with the assessment, even with virtual, clinical attendance.
 This will be determined using the following criteria: It is not physically or psychologically safe for the older person to continue the assessment, It is not physically or psychologically safe for the assessor to continue the assessment, The older person's condition requires a clinical assessor to undertake an end-to-end assessment, Where it is considered inappropriate to continue, the assessment will end and a team leader will reassign it to a clinical assessor to undertake.
 Tier 2 There may be circumstances where real-time clinical attendance is not possible.
 If a clinical assessor cannot be contacted at the time the assessment is taking place, the assessor will complete the questions that do not require clinical judgement.
 All other clinical questions are noted and cannot be asked.
 In this instance, if the assessor is using the IAT in the Assessor Portal or the Aged Care Assessor App, it is advised the assessor selects 'no' to the declaration.
 The assessor can revisit the question/s once a clinical assessor is in attendance.
-As the assessor continues through the IAT, they will need to make note of the clinical questions prompted (see appendix 2) and ensure that these questions are answered with a clinical assessor in attendance.
+As the assessor continues through the IAT, they will need to make note of the clinical questions

+Tier no. Clinical attendance procedure prompted (see appendix 2) and ensure that these questions are answered with a clinical assessor in attendance.
 The assessment will end once the assessor has completed the non-clinical questions in the IAT (noting the IAT itself will remain incomplete).
 The assessor will need to speak with a clinical assessor in their organisation about the assessment and the clinical questions.
 If it is appropriate for the clinical questions to be asked by a clinical assessor over the phone, arrangements will be made with the older person and relevant support people for this to take place.
 It is preferable the original, non-clinical assessor is also on the call.
 If the clinical components are completed over the phone by a clinical assessor, the assessment does not need to be reassigned to this assessor.
 It may be determined that the assessment should be reassigned to a clinical assessor to complete the assessment, either in person or over the phone.
-This may be required because:

-- multiple clinical questions are triggered in the IAT, - the needs of the older person are best assessed in person to ensure a high-quality assessment,

-Where an in-person assessment with a clinical assessor is required, a team leader will reassign the assessment to a clinical assessor.
+This may be required because: multiple clinical questions are triggered in the IAT, the needs of the older person are best assessed in person to ensure a high-quality assessment, Where an in-person assessment with a clinical assessor is required, a team leader will reassign the assessment to a clinical assessor.